Death of James Cook: Burial at sea and completion of expedition

 When news of Cook's death reached the ships, crew members reacted with shock and a desire for revenge.
+However, Captain Charles Clerke, now the senior officer, persuaded the crew that the priorities were to secure the return of the mast that was undergoing repairs onshore and the bodies of Cook and the dead marines.
+Following skirmishes with Hawaiians around the British camp, a truce was reached and the British brought the Resolution's foremast back to the ship.

-Recriminations also followed.
+Recriminations over Cook's death followed.
 Phillips and some of the crew of the boats accused Williamson of abandoning Cook, and William Bligh accused the marines of ill-discipline.
 Several crew members believed Cook provoked the conflict by his decision to kidnap Kalaniʻōpuʻu and by opening fire on the Hawaiians rather than retreating to the boats when he had the opportunity.
-Others considered that Cook should have fired ball rather than small shot at the first sign of violent resistance from the Hawaiians.
+Others considered that Cook should have fired ball, rather than small shot, at the first sign of violent resistance from the Hawaiians.
 Several suggested that the news of the shooting of a chief on the other side of the bay sparked the violence.
-Captain Charles Clerke assumed leadership of the expedition and launched an inquiry into Williamson's conduct, after which he promoted him to Second Lieutenant.
+Clerke assumed leadership of the expedition and launched an inquiry into Williamson's conduct, after which he promoted him to Second Lieutenant.

 The bodies of Cook and the marines were taken by the Hawaiians to their chiefs.
 Cook's body was dismembered, partly burnt, and distributed to the chiefs, which was an honour given to enemies of high rank.
-Lieutenant James King took a boat to the opposite side of the bay, and was approached by a priest who offered to intercede and ask for Cook's remains to be returned; King consented.
-The following evening, two priests secretly returned a part of Cook's thigh to the British.
+Lieutenant James King took a boat to the opposite side of the bay, and was approached by a priest who offered to intercede and ask for Cook's remains to be returned.
+King consented.
+The following evening two priests secretly returned a part of Cook's thigh to the British.
 Some crewmen returned to the shore two days later to collect water, and skirmishes broke out.
 The British then burned down the priests' settlement at Hikiau and killed five or six Hawaiians.
-Three days later, more of Cook's remains were returned to the Resolution, including his legs, arms, skull, some charred flesh, and the hands with the skin still attached.
+Three days later more of Cook's remains were returned to the Resolution, including his legs, arms, skull, some charred flesh, and the hands with the skin still attached.
 The crew buried his remains at sea.

 The British officers were puzzled by the reaction of the Hawaiians to Cook's death.
 Some lamented Cook and had sworn to recover his remains, while others taunted the British.
 Hawaiians repeatedly asked the officers when Lono would return and whether he would punish them.
 Although King was told that Kalaniʻōpuʻu had retired to a secluded cave, it is unclear whether he was mourning the loss of Cook, with whom he had exchanged names, or the dead Hawaiians.